symfony/symfony-docs/guides/internals/kernel.rst

 * ``HttpKernelInterface::SUB_REQUEST``.

-The type is passed to all events and listeners can act accordingly (some processing must only occurs on the master request).
+The type is passed to all events and listeners can act accordingly (some processing must only occur on the master request).

 .. index::
    pair: Kernel; Event